happyhappysundays/SparkBox/README.md

 **define DUMP_ON**
 Dump preset define.
 Comment out if you'd prefer to not see so much text output

+**define CLASSIC**
+Uncomment for better Bluetooth compatibility with Android devices

+**define HELTEC_WIFI**
+Uncomment when using a Heltec module as their implementation doesn't support setMTU()

 **define TWOCOLOUR**
 Uncomment if two-colour OLED screens are used.
 Offsets some text and shows an alternate tuner.